adonisjs/v5-docs/content/releases/out-of-preview.md

 ---

 ### Application bootstrap process
 The application bootstrap process has been changed to be completely async.
-This change will not impact you, unless you were manually booting the AdonisJS app for a specific use case.
-Make sure to read the [github release notes](https://github.com/adonisjs/application/releases/tag/v4.0.0) to understand the change and it's impact.
+This change will not impact you unless you manually booted the AdonisJS app for a specific use case.
+Make sure to read the [github release notes](https://github.com/adonisjs/application/releases/tag/v4.0.0) to understand the change and its impact.

-Along with this change, the service providers now receives an instance of the [Application class](../guides/fundamentals/application.md) and not the IoC container.
+Along with this change, the service providers now receive an instance of the [Application class](../guides/fundamentals/application.md) and not the IoC container.
 So make sure to update your service provider to reference the container as follows.

 ```ts
 // delete-start